Part Period Balancing (PPB) – Definition, Formula & Examples

 Part Period Balancing is a heuristic method that can be used to balance your production capacity.
 It’s important because it helps prevent shortages and inventory overages, which are costly for businesses of all sizes.
 PPB takes into account the finite lifecycle of products as well as their lead times.

-The key takeaway is that many factors are at play in making good decisions about balancing production capacity using Part-Period Balancing Heuristics Methodology.
+The key takeaway is that many factors are at play in making good decisions about balancing production capacity using the Part-Period Balancing Heuristics Methodology.